astronomer/docs/learn/operator-extra-link-tutorial.md

 description: 'Use tutorials and guides to make the most out of Airflow and Astronomer.'
 ---

 Airflow offers the possibility to customize its UI with plugins.
-One small but impactful addition that is easy to make are extra links in the Details view of both existing and custom operators.
-These operator extra links can both point to static websites, for example to access documentation relevant to the operator or contain dynamic links created from information during the task instance run.
+One small but impactful addition is adding extra links in the **Details** view of either existing or custom operators.
+These operator extra links can point to static websites, for example to access documentation relevant to the operator, or dynamic links created from information during the task instance run.

 This tutorial shows how to add both static and dynamic extra links using an Airflow plugin.
-Alternatively, extra links can be added to operators when creating an [Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers/index.html).
-In general adding an operator extra link via plugin is easier for use in a limited number of Airflow instances while it is recommended to consider adding them to an Airflow provider if you are planning to use them in a larger number of deployments and in combination with other changes to core Airflow.
-You can add operator extra links to both, existing operators and custom ones.

 After you complete this tutorial, you'll be able to: